 What are the benefits of using ACH EFT?

 There are a variety of advantages to using ACH EFT, especially when compared to paper checks and virtual credit cards.
-Here are some of the top reasons why switching to ACH EFT can benefit your practice:
+Here are some of the top reasons why a transition to ACH EFT can benefit your practice:

 - It allows you to avoid shifts in payment processing costs. – As a physician, payment processing costs are put squarely on them with the use of virtual credit cards.
-ACH EFT will eliminate incorrect payment structures by keeping more contractual payments with the physician.
+ACH EFT eliminates incorrect payment structures by keeping more contractual payments with the physician.

-- Removes manual processes which translates to saved time and money. – Doing everything by hand takes time and can eat away at your budget.
-Paper checks and virtual cards need administrative processing, but ACH EFT payments are instantly posted to the provider’s bank account, which eliminates the extra processing step.
+- Removes manual processes which translate to saved time and money. – Doing everything by hand takes time and eats away at your budget.
+Paper checks and virtual cards need administrative processing, but ACH EFT payments are instantly posted to the provider’s bank account.
+This eliminates the extra processing step.